nginxinc/nginx-amplify-doc/amplify-guide.md

 address = 127.0.0.1:12000
 ```

-Restart the agent to have it reparse the configuration and start listening on the specified IP address and port:
+Restart the agent to have it reload the configuration and start listening on the specified IP address and port:

 ```
 # service amplify-agent restart